 - The Kerrisdale Bowls Club, situated in Elm Park, was founded in 1915 and has been playing at its current location since 1917.

-- The West Point Grey Lawn Bowling Clubhouse was designed by Archibald Campbell Hope, and was one of a pair built in 1921 for the Corporation of Point Grey; the other was located at 702 West 18th Avenue and has since been demolished.
+- The West Point Grey Lawn Bowling Clubhouse was designed by Archibald Campbell Hope, and was one of a pair built in 1921 for the Corporation of Point Grey (building permit no. 3829); the other was located at 702 West 18th Avenue (building permit no. 3828) and has since been demolished.
 The West Point Grey Bowls Club started on February 15, 1921; the first president was W.G.
 Armstrong.
 The Women’s Club opened on June 9 of that same year with Mrs. G.E.
 Winter as president.
 One of the high points in the club’s history was when it played host to the Lawn Bowls event in the Commonwealth Games (then called the British Empire Games in 1954).

 - The Dunbar Lawn Bowling Club‘s green was seeded in 1926 and the first bowling took place the following year.